 This message is informational.
-When your input features are not projected (that is, when coordinates are given in degrees of latitude and longitude), or when the output coordinate system is set to a geographic coordinate system, or when you specify an output feature class path to a feature dataset that has a geographic coordinate system spatial reference, distances will be computed using chordal measurements.
+When your input features are not projected (that is, when coordinates are in degrees of latitude and longitude), or when the output coordinate system is set to a geographic coordinate system, or when you specify an output feature class path to a feature dataset that has a geographic coordinate system spatial reference, distances are computed using chordal measurements.
 Chordal distance measurements are used because they can be computed quickly and provide good estimates of true geodesic distances.

-Be sure to project your data if your study area extends beyond 30 degrees.
+Project your data if your study area extends beyond 30 degrees.
 Chordal distances are not good estimators of geodesic distances beyond about 30 degrees.